-4.1.6 Rendering
+4.1.8 Rendering

 To render images you need to execute the render.sh script.
-This script does the appropriate calls and applies translations (see section 4.2) to designs to produce translated images.
+This script does the appropriate calls and applies translations (see section 4.2) to design templates to create translated images.
 The render.sh script has the following form:

-'''

 ./render.sh 'REGEX'

-'''